 Military planning is evolving day by day, and the environment must play a significant role in successful operations, especially after the end of a conflict.
 In Mozambique, former military combatants have given up their arms and instead have been hired to work as park rangers, protecting the wildlife and natural habitats they once recklessly destroyed.

-So we can clearly see that the wars have always impacted the environment, and the Ukraine-Russia war is no different.
+So we can clearly see that wars have always impacted the environment, and the Ukraine-Russia war is no different.
 If measures are not taken ASAP, the damage can be unprecedented.
 Another question that arises is Can Ukraine Hold Russia Accountable For Environmental Crimes?

 0 Comments